 Dr. Venu Julapalli is founder and president of Integral Gastroenterology Center, P.A., an active private practice in gastroenterology in Houston, Texas.
 Inspired by the works of Ken Wilber, he started his practice in 2005 with a passion to bring an integral approach to patient care.
 With extensive experience on the front line of the American health care system, he has engaged in the best of what modern medicine can offer and lamented the vast flatland of unconscious healthcare.
-His mission is to consciously co-evolve the practice of medicine.
+He is the co-founder of the Health 3.0 movement, whose mission is to consciously co-evolve the practice of medicine.

 Having lived all over the American South, Venu graduated as valedictorian of his high school class in Houston.
 He entered Stanford University as a National Merit Scholar.
 He graduated in three years with a B.S. with Distinction in Biological Sciences.
 He was elected a member to Phi Beta Kappa.
 He completed medical school at Baylor College of Medicine in Houston, Texas, with election to Alpha Omega Alpha.
 He underwent medical training in internal medicine and gastroenterology at Baylor College of Medicine, where he continues to serve as a volunteer clinical instructor.
 He published several papers during his fellowship training and presented at the Plenary Session of the 2004 American Association for the Study of Liver Diseases Meeting.

 Venu proudly serves on the Board of Directors of the Center for Integral Wisdom, an activist think-tank whose mission is to evolve the source code of human existence.
 Led by a team of spiritual luminaries, business leaders, authors, and activists, the Center for Integral Wisdom aims to advance the leading edge of spirituality, psychology, and the sciences around the world.

 Venu enjoys reading, spending time with his wife and family, and following his beloved New Orleans Saints.